-Glocks are not known for being ambidextrous, however they are not exactly right hand only as well.
-The magazine release has been switchable since the Gen4 guns, and there are no safeties on the gun to speak of, so usually this release being switched makes the gun perfect for a left-handed person.
+Glocks are not known for being ambidextrous, however, they are not exactly right hand only as well.
+The magazine release has been switchable since the Gen4 guns, and there are no safeties on the gun to speak of, so usually, this release being switched makes the gun perfect for a left-handed person.
 However, the Glock has had a one-sided slide release since the Gen 1 guns, and there has not been a great solution to this yet.
-The Gen 5 guns deal with this problem with factory parts, so once you switch the magazine release, this gun is ready to be full manipulated by left-handed folks.
+The Gen 5 guns deal with this problem with factory parts, so once you switch the magazine release, this gun is ready to be fully manipulated by left-handed folks.

 5. Glock Marksmen Barrel (GMB)

 The GLOCK Marksman barrel (GMB) features enhanced barrel rifling based on the proven polygonal barrel design which delivers improved accuracy.
 Glock has traditionally relied on Polygonal rifling in their handguns.
 Some folks believe that this makes them unable to use soft lead bullets that reloaders commonly use.
 Match grade barrels using traditional rifling were offered by many aftermarket parts manufacturers, and some believe that this was the only way to achieve consistent accuracy with Glocks.
-However, Glock has now instituted some traditional rifling in their barrels and are marketing this as the Glock Marksman Barrel.
+However, Glock has now instituted some traditional rifling in their barrels and is marketing this as the Glock Marksman Barrel.
 This is a welcome addition as well; with the addition of red dots to most handgun systems, handgun accuracy is rapidly becoming an issue that needs to be dealt with at a factory level, since a <10MOA dot will allow shooters to see that their gun is not consistent far easier than the large factory iron sights.

 6. nDLC Coating

 nDLC huh?
 What does that mean?
 Don’t worry we gotcha.
 Glock has changed the coatings that they use on their slides and barrels.
 In older generations, the process used is called Tennifer, or Melonite.
-These are trade names for ferritic nitrocarburization, which basically builds a very hard, corrosion proof layer on top the steel using a molten salt bath at extremely high temperatures.
+These are trade names for ferritic nitrocarburization, which basically builds a very hard, corrosion-proof layer on top of the steel using a molten salt bath at extremely high temperatures.
 The Gen5 is using a process called DLC (Diamond Like Coating), these coatings are diamond-like thin-film coatings applied either through a physical or chemical vapor deposition process.
 These coatings are often referred to as DLC coatings, but they can be customized in significant ways to maximize durability, reduce friction, or improve appearance.
 Common applications include machine tooling, engine components, aviation, cutting tools, medical devices, watches, and of course firearm parts.

 What does all this mean to you, the consumer?
-Super slick, super durable and attractive parts that should provide extra life to your Glock over the many years of ownership, even in rough environments.
+Superslick, super durable and attractive parts that should provide extra life to your Glock over the many years of ownership, even in rough environments.
 This process is the highest tech coating available, and it is definitely an improvement over previous generations of Glocks.

 7. Improved Trigger

 Walk into the gun store and assemble a row of every current polymer pistol.
 Glock (Gen4), S&W, HK, CZ, SIG, etc. etc. Walk down the line and try every stock trigger.
 I will bet that the Glock stays near the bottom of the pack as far as trigger feel and reset.
-For many years this was the story and most folks either dealt with the bad trigger, or changed to an aftermarket trigger kit, which was fast and easy.
+For many years this was the story and most folks either dealt with the bad trigger or changed to an aftermarket trigger kit, which was fast and easy.
 Now do the same thing with a Gen 5 Glock, and it will most likely be near the top of the pile, if not at the very top.
 Glock listened to the customers and provided a crisp, clean trigger pull right out of the box.
-Of course, if you aren’t satisfied with this, you can upgrade to an aftermarket kit, but finally you can take the gun directly to the range and have a higher end pistol experience to accompany the Glock’s premium pricing.
+Of course, if you aren’t satisfied with this, you can upgrade to an aftermarket kit, but finally, you can take the gun directly to the range and have a higher-end pistol experience to accompany the Glock’s premium pricing.

 8. Front Serrations

 Glock has been dragging their feet on front slide serrations for a long time now.
 While there are pluses and minuses regarding front serrations being used to “press check” a pistol, some people just like the look of front serrations.
 Since the introduction of front serrations on the guns however, this meant damaging the finish of the gun and having some other finish applied.
-This added cost, took extra time, and honestly should have been included by Glock many years ago.
+This added cost took extra time, and honestly should have been included by Glock many years ago.

 Now, the Glock 17 is the “duty” or “full size” frame handgun, chambered in9x19mm, which is currently America’s best-selling handgun caliber and has been for many years.
 Here are a few stats of the G17: